-At December 31, 2016, the Authority's cash and cash equivalents balance was fully covered by the Federal Deposit Insurance Corporation and/or collateralized.
-All cash and cash equivalents are held by the Authority's Trustee solely as agent of the Authority.
+At December 31, 2019, the Authority's cash and cash equivalents balance was fully covered by the Federal Deposit Insurance Corporation and/or collateralized.
+All cash, cash equivalents and investments are held by the Authority's trustee solely as agent of the Authority.